Gunabana/MoneyManager/INSTALL.md

   make run
   ```

   This will execute the FastAPI app located at `api/app.py`.
+You may need to run `export PYTHONPATH=/path/to/MoneyManager/:$PYTHONPATH` if you get an error stating the API doesn't exist.

 - **test**: Start a MongoDB Docker container, run tests, and clean up after the tests.
   ```bash